bennettj12/slideshow-server/README.md

 # Slideshow Server

 Electron app which allows you to select a folder on your pc.
-Once done, it hosts an express server which delivers a slideshow app randomly cycling through the images in that folder.
+Once done, it hosts a webserver which delivers a front-end app which can show a slideshow of the images in that folder.
 The app can then be hidden to the tray.
+Since it self-hosts a webserver, the slideshow app can be accessed from any device's web browser on your network.

 The web client allows for some customization such as custom interval times and a toggle-able timers.
 The client is also capable of pausing, viewing previous images, and skipping, and supports keyboard and common remote control/media codes.